 Assemble and bake:

-- Grease the baking pan with some vegan margarine and line with baking parchment.
+- Grease the baking pan with some margarine and line with baking paper.

 - Sprinkle a generous amount of flour over your surface.Slice the pastry into two pieces.
 A weighing scale will help ensure each piece weighs the same.